awslabs/multi-model-server/docker/README.md

 ## Docker Usage
 We'll go through how to build a DMS cpu docker image and establish a public accessible endpoint on EC2 instance.
+This docker image can be used in other production environments as well.

 First step is to create an (EC2 instance)[https://aws.amazon.com/ec2/].
 Before we start to build docker image, change the server_name entry in virtual_config to be your public hostname: